-The Company holds a Reserve Account of £1,697,250 deposited with BOS which, should it be needed, can be used to withdraw money to meet its obligations under the Notes.
+The Company holds a Reserve Account of £1,697,250 deposited with BOS which, should it be needed, can be used to withdraw money to meet its obligations.
 The reliance on this facility is therefore dependent on the creditworthiness of BOS.
 The Company has not drawn on this facility since inception.